PRO-2684/doc_for/README.md

 ### Stripping the documentation comment

 The `strip` attribute can be used to strip leading whitespace characters of the documentation comment.
-If `all`, all will be stripped; if `n`, `n` whitespace characters will be stripped, if present.
+If `all`, all will be stripped; if `n`, at most `n` whitespace characters will be stripped.
 Default is `0`.

 ```rust
 use doc_for::{doc_for, doc_impl};